Local SEO in 2026: What Ranks in Maps, AI Search and the Profile Mistake That Costs Weeks

 AI Search Visibility for Local Businesses

-AI-powered search represents the next frontier in local discovery.
-While still emerging, AI search platforms, including ChatGPT, Perplexity, Gemini and Google's AI Overviews, are changing how consumers find and evaluate local businesses.
+AI search is the next frontier in local discovery.
+AI platforms including ChatGPT, Perplexity, Gemini and Google's AI Overviews, are starting to change how consumers find and evaluate local businesses.
+This matters commercially: AI-referred visitors convert 23x higher than organic search visitors, which makes AI citation a high-value channel for any business with a considered purchase.

 Current AI Search Landscape

-However, this will change as AI search technology matures.
-ChatGPT Search shows that business websites account for 58% of local sources, indicating that traditional website optimisation still plays a major role in AI visibility alongside platform-specific signals.
+ChatGPT Search data shows that business websites account for 58% of local sources, which tells you traditional website optimisation still plays a major role in AI visibility alongside platform-specific signals.

 Optimising for AI Discovery

 AI search engines parse content differently from traditional algorithms.
-They seek comprehensive, well-structured information that fully answers questions.
-Content depth, accuracy and clear organisation matter more than keyword density.
+They look for comprehensive, well-structured information that fully answers a question, so content depth, accuracy and clear organisation matter more than keyword density.
+This is the same passage-level discipline we apply across client content, and our guide to passage optimisation goes deeper on the technique.

 Multi-Platform Visibility

-AI platforms pull data from various sources.
-Coverage across Google, Apple Maps, Bing, Yelp, TripAdvisor and industry directories ensures AI systems find accurate information regardless of their primary data sources.
-Consistent NAP information across all platforms becomes even more critical as AI systems aggregate data from multiple sources.
+AI platforms pull data from many sources.
+Coverage across Google, Apple Maps, Bing, Yelp, TripAdvisor and industry directories helps AI systems find accurate information regardless of their primary data source.
+Consistent NAP becomes even more important as AI systems aggregate data.
+Third-party "best of" lists and authoritative recommendations can also support AI citations.
+Appearing in trusted local roundups increases the chance of being mentioned.

 On-Page Optimisation for Local SEO

-Your website supports and amplifies your Google Business Profile and citation efforts.
-On-page signals account for 33% of local organic ranking factors, making website optimisation essential for local visibility.
+Your website supports and amplifies your Google Business Profile and citation work.
+On-page signals account for 33% of local organic ranking factors, which makes website optimisation essential for local visibility.

 Location-Specific Content

 Create dedicated pages for each location your business serves.
 Multi-location businesses need unique content for each branch, not duplicated pages with swapped city names.
-Each location page should include the specific:
+Each location page should include the following:

-For service-area businesses without storefronts, create content targeting the specific areas you serve.
-A Sydney-based plumber might create pages for each suburb, addressing the specific plumbing challenges, regulations and service details relevant to each area.
+For service-area businesses without storefronts, build content targeting the specific areas you serve.
+A Sydney-based plumber might create pages for each suburb, covering the plumbing challenges, regulations and service details relevant to each area.

 Technical Foundations

-Implement LocalBusiness schema markup on your website.
-This structured data provides explicit signals about your:
+Implement LocalBusiness schema markup on your website to give explicit signals about your:

 Use Google's Rich Results Test to verify your implementation.